-- Primary element 2 can be cleaned with compressed air 200 kPa (2 kgf/cm2) maximum. - Direct air along pleats inside of filter element. - Inspect the filter element after cleaning.
-Do not use a filter element with damaged pleats, gasket or seats.

-NOTE: The used element may be useful to find a foreign substance on the seal surface of the filter element, which can cause leak.
+- Primary element @ can be cleaned with compressed air 200 kPa maximum. - Direct air along pleats inside of filter element. - Inspect the filter element after cleaning.
+Do not use a filter element with damaged pleats, gasket or seats. - NOTE: The used element may be useful to find a foreign substance on the seal surface of the filter element, which can cause leak.
 If the striped dust is seen on the seal surface, it is a symptom of dust leak.
-If such dust seen, inspect if there are foreign substances, on the inside and outside of the housing seal tube.

-Install a clean primary element 2.
-Install and secure the service cover 1 with the valve 5 at the bottom.

-NOTE: Insert a new element correctly.
+If such dust seen, inspect if there are foreign substances, on the inside and outside of the housing seal tube. - Install a clean primary element 2.
+Install and secure the service cover 3 with the valve 5 at the bottom. - NOTE: Insert a new element correctly.
 When the element seal unit is inserted into the seal tube, its seal surface is extended uniformly to seal the element.
-To seal the element more accurately, push securely not the center but the outer of the element end surface.

-- If the dust indicator indicated the red signal after starting the engine, change to new element.

-NOTE: Normally a filter can be cleaned up to five times.
+To seal the element more accurately, push securely not the center but the outer of the element end surface. - 8.
+Reset the dust indicator @ by pushing in the reset button. - If the dust indicator indicated the red signal after starting the engine, change to new element. - NOTE: Normally a filter can be cleaned up to five times.
 Replace after five cleanings maximum.